htekgulds/chrome-extension-gitlab-runners/README.md

 # Installation

 1. Clone the repository
 2. Run `npm run package`.
-This will create the extension package as `extension.tar.gz`
+This will create the extension packages as `extension-chrome.tar.gz` and `extension-firefox.tar.gz`
-3. Decompress the package in a suitable folder.
+3. Decompress the package you want in a suitable folder.
-4. Install on Chrome extensions page using "Load unpacked" button.
+4. Install on Extensions page using "Load unpacked" button.

 Now when you visit a Gitlab project page you will see a new button appear.
 Click the button and you will see a list of runners that the project uses in its `.gitlab-ci.yml` file.